Ergodic currents dual to a real tree: Preliminaries

-We now state a Proposition that will be used to get a unique ergodicity criterion in Section~\ref{sec:ue}.
+We now state a Lemma that will be used to get a unique ergodicity criterion in Section~\ref{sec:ue}.

-\begin{prop} Assume that there exists $L\geq 1$ and infinitely many $n$ such that \begin{enumerate} \item $d_n=d_{n+L}=D$, \item the square matrix $M_{[n,n+L-1]}=M_n\cdots M_{n+L-1}$ has strictly positive entries. \end{enumerate} Then, the projective positive cone defined by the sequence $(M_n)$ contains excatly one point. \end{prop} \begin{proof} As before, $M_{[n,n+L-1]}\in SL_D(\Z_{>0})$.
+\begin{lem} Assume that there exists $L\geq 1$ and infinitely many $n$ such that \begin{enumerate} \item $d_n=d_{n+L}=D$, \item the square matrix $M_{[n,n+L-1]}=M_n\cdots M_{n+L-1}$ has strictly positive entries. \end{enumerate} Then, the projective positive cone defined by the sequence $(M_n)$ contains excatly one point. \end{lem} \begin{proof} The matrices $M_{[n,n+L-1]}$ are non-negative integer matrices.
 The entries of $M_{[n,n+L-1]}$ are bounded by some constant depending only on $L$.
 The matrices $M_{[n,n+L-1]}$ uniformly contract the Hilbert distance in the positive cone.
 Thus $C$ has zero diameter. \end{proof}